plotly/plotly.py/doc/python/datashader.md

     name: python
     nbconvert_exporter: python
     pygments_lexer: ipython3
-    version: 3.7.3
+    version: 3.6.8
   plotly:
+    description:
-    description: How to use datashader to rasterize large datasets, and visualize the generated raster data with plotly.
+      How to use datashader to rasterize large datasets, and visualize the generated raster data with plotly.
     display_as: scientific
     language: python
     layout: base
-    name: Using datashader with plotly
+    name: Plotly and Datashader
     order: 21
     page_type: u-guide
     permalink: python/datashader/
-    thumbnail: thumbnail/datashader.jpg
+    thumbnail: thumbnail/heatmap_colorscale.jpg
 ---

 [datashader](https://datashader.org/) creates rasterized representations of large datasets for easier visualization, with a pipeline approach consisting of several steps: projecting the data on a regular grid, creating a color representation of the grid, etc.

 ### Passing datashader rasters as a mabox image layer

 We visualize here the spatial distribution of taxi rides in New York City.
 A higher density is observed on major avenues.
 For more details about mapbox charts, see [the mapbox layers tutorial](/python/mapbox-layers).
 No mapbox token is needed here.

 ```python
 import pandas as pd